-In Act 41 of 2015, the Vermont legislature created the Division for Telecommunications and Connectivity within the Public Service Department of state government.
-The Division’s mission is to promote and expand access to high speed Internet to underserved locations in Vermont.
-The Division awards broadband development grants from the Connectivity Initiative as part of its effort to bring high speed Internet to Vermont's hardest to reach locations.
+In Act 41 of 2015, the Vermont legislature created the Division for Telecommunications and Connectivity within the Vermont Department of Public Service.
+The Division’s mission is to promote and expand access to high-speed internet to underserved locations in Vermont.
+The Division awards broadband development grants from the Connectivity Initiative as part of its effort to bring high-speed internet to Vermont's hardest to reach locations.
 The Division also manages and leases roughly 340 route miles of state-owned open access fiber optic cable located throughout Vermont.

 Fiber Optic Cable